priyadarshy/LBSensorAPI/README.md

 **LBSensorAPI**, is a static Objective-C library so that you can build custom iOS apps using a LUMOback sensor.
 The library and header files are availble here on github.
 Below you will find a small tutorial to get started using the API with a demo iPhone app!

 ### Project Setup
-Follow these steps to setup your XCode project to use the LBSensorAPI.
+Follow these steps to setup your XCode project to use the `LBSensorAPI`.
 Make sure you select iOS device or your iPhone.
 The API does not work in the simulator; you will get a build error.

 #### Adding the static library.
-In your XCode Project copy in the _distribution_ folder this contains the static library (.a file), the necessary headers and some resource files.
-Make sure you have CoreBluetooth.framework as part of your project.
-You should see both libLBSensorAPIIOS.a and CoreBluetooth.Framework here.
+In your XCode Project copy in the `distribution` folder this contains the static library (.a file), the necessary headers and some resource files.
+Make sure you have `CoreBluetooth.framework` as part of your project.
+You should see both `libLBSensorAPIIOS.a` and `CoreBluetooth.Framework` here.

 #### Including Headers
 Add the following include line to your code: